Eli and the Dimplemeyers

-What I Did In Fifth Grade In this full-length documentary, a teacher chronicles a year working in a school with many underprivileged students.
+What I Did In Fifth Grade In this full-length documentary, a teacher chronicles his final year working in a school with a large underprivileged population.
 Winner of a Critical Edge Film Festival Best Local Documentary Award, and an official selection of the Beloit, Sunrise, Julien Dubuque, and Louisville International film festivals.

 Good Luck Holly Pebble This short narrative explores what is real and what isn’t in school.
 An official selection of the Scream in the Dark, Madtown Horror and the Fantasmagorical film festivals.